doctrine/dbal/docs/en/reference/schema-representation.rst

 model work.

-You will be pleased to hear, that Schema representation is completely decoupled from the Doctrine ORM though, that is you can also use it in any other project to implement database migrations or for SQL schema generation for any metadata model that your application has.
+You will be pleased to hear, that Schema representation is completely decoupled from the Doctrine ORM though, that is so you can also use it in any other project to implement database migrations or for SQL schema generation for any metadata model that your application has.
 You can easily generate a Schema, as a simple